technodivergent/IgpayAtinlay/README.md

 Pig Latin Word Translator written in Python.

 Rules:
-If the word begins with a vowel, "way"
+If the word begins with a vowel, append "way" to end.
+Otherwise, move consonant sounds to end of word and append "ay" to the end.

-Features coming soon:
-- Translate full sentences
-- Randomize postfix (-ay, -yay-, -way, etc)
+Now supports:
+- Sentence translation